ankur182/Git-commands/README.md

-Awesome!
-Now let’s understand CascadeType.REFRESH in your Employer–Employee setup.
+Great!
+Let’s explore the last one: CascadeType.DETACH in your Employer–Employee example.

 ---

-What CascadeType.REFRESH Does:
+What CascadeType.DETACH Does:

-When you call .refresh() on the parent entity (Employer), Hibernate also refreshes all associated child entities (Employees) from the database — overriding any in-memory (unsaved) changes.
+When the parent entity (Employer) is detached from the persistence context (i.e., Hibernate session), it also detaches the associated child entities (Employees) if CascadeType.DETACH is used.

+This means:
+Hibernate will stop tracking changes to both Employer and its Employees.

 ---

 Your Setup:

-@OneToMany(mappedBy = "employer", cascade = CascadeType.REFRESH)
+@OneToMany(mappedBy = "employer", cascade = CascadeType.DETACH)
 @JsonManagedReference
 private List<Employee> employees = new ArrayList<>();

 ---

-How It Works:

-Assume you load an Employer and its employees into memory, and then change some field values manually without saving.

-If you now call:

-entityManager.refresh(employer);

-Then:
+Use Case:

+entityManager.detach(employer);

+What Happens:

-The Employer object will be reloaded from the DB.
+Employer is removed from the persistence context (detached).

-All its associated Employee objects will also be reloaded from the DB.

-Any unsaved changes in memory will be discarded.
+Because of CascadeType.DETACH, all its associated Employees are also detached.

+Any changes made to these detached objects won’t be saved unless you explicitly reattach them using merge().

 ---

-Example Scenario (without Postman)

-Let’s say:

-1. You fetch Employer with ID 1.

-2. You change the Employer name and an Employee’s name in Java code (but do not call save).

-3. Then you call entityManager.refresh(employer).

-Result:

-All changes in memory are discarded.

-Data is reloaded fresh from the DB.
+What if CascadeType.DETACH is NOT used?

+Only Employer is detached.

+Employees remain managed by Hibernate.

+You might accidentally save child updates even though the parent is detached — this causes unexpected behavior or inconsistency.

 ---

-What if CascadeType.REFRESH is NOT used?

-Only the Employer entity will refresh from DB.

-The associated Employee list will not be refreshed.

-This can cause inconsistent data in memory — parent is updated, children are not.
+Example:

+You fetch Employer with ID 1, and then call:

+entityManager.detach(employer);

+Then:

+If CascadeType.DETACH is used → Employees will also be detached.

+If not used → Only Employer is detached, Employees still tracked.